Rukomoynikov/tabled/README.md

 # Description
-This library can be used to render your data to a console.
+Library can be used to render your data to a console.
 Though it's quite simple, but has many features.

 # How to use
 1. Install the gem `bundle add tabled` or `gem install tabled`